StephenOTT/GitHub-Analytics/README.md

 - [x] Downloading of Repo Events into Mongodb
 - [ ] Convert to Rails app
 - [ ] Downloading of Team data

+## Future Analysis Mongodb queries:
+---

+1. Query for providing a breakdown of each of the different types of Events and the counts for each event type in the collection.

+'''
+db.githubRepoEvents.aggregate(  [    { $group : { _id : "$type" , Count : { $sum : 1 } } }  ])
+'''